History is littered with social and political movements which, while failing to survive as movements, largely achieved their goals.

 To add insult to injury, the parts of the country where the “experts” enjoyed less deference seem to have fared no worse, and in some cases better, than areas where politicians slavishly and without question enforced every technocratic edict.

 Technocracy finally got its big shot at proving itself, and failed miserably.
 Why?
 Because “public health” technocracy isn’t about the health of the public.
-It’s about policy, which is about politics, which about power.
+It’s about policy, which is about politics, which is about power.

 The technocrats exercised their power abusively — and ineffectually too boot.
 It’s time to take that power away.